Malik-ikrash/Time_series_incident_prediction/README.md

 * Memory utilization
 * Request latency

-Incidents are defined when **latency exceeds a threshold**, and precursor patterns are introduced before incidents by gradually increasing CPU usage and latency.
+Incidents are defined when latency exceeds a threshold, and precursor patterns are introduced before incidents by gradually increasing CPU usage and latency.
 These patterns allow the model to learn signals that may indicate an upcoming failure.

 This approach keeps the dataset simple while still demonstrating the modeling process.